 'The Life of Pi' is the story of a fantasy adventure.
 You may have seen the academy award-winning film directed by Ang Lee in 2012.
 But have you read Yann Martel’s novel?
 Following the character 'Piscine Patel', the book describes entirely fictional events following a theme of spirituality, emotions and truth.
 Written into three sections it shows the life and unexpected journey of Pi through his childhood- a shipwreck and his survival on-board a small lifeboat accompanied with a tiger.
 Yes, that’s right a tiger!
 227 days with a 450-pound feline baring the name of Richard Parker.

 There you have a dose of travel wanderlust from our favourite travel books.
-If you fancy jetting off check out our life-changing tours in Asia, Central and South America and come and chat with the TruCrew on our live chat so we can get you pumped for your next adventure!
+If you fancy jetting off check out our life-changing tours in Asia, Latin America & Europe and come and chat with the TruCrew on our live chat so we can get you pumped for your next adventure!